 Class/Entry Limit: One per class

 Livestock Project Record: One form is needed for each livestock specie project exhibited.
-This form needs to be up to date and presented at the fair during livestock check-in.
+This form needs to be up to date and turned into the Extension Office by July 1.

 The following rules apply to all Poultry classes: